Python return Statement

 • A function can return multiple types of values.

-• Python function can return multiple values in a single return statement.
+• Python functions can return multiple values in a single return statement.

 Python return Statement Example

-Let’s look at a simple example to add two numbers and return the total to the caller.
+Let’s look at a simple example of a function that takes two numbers to perform a calculation and return the total to the caller.

 def add(x, y):